 Did you know that an exciting new wedding annual recently arrived on newsstands?
 A collaboration with the lifestyle magazine Sweet Paul, this beautiful publication is called Matthew Robbins Sweet Paul Weddings.
-At its helm is Matthew Robbins—internationally recognized event design guru, wedding planner, and founder/creative director of the eponymous event design company, Mathew Robbins Design.
+At its helm is Matthew Robbins—internationally recognized event design guru, wedding planner, and founder/creative director of the eponymous event design company, Matthew Robbins Design.

 We were thrilled when he and Paul Vitale (Sweet Paul’s marketing & business development director) reached out, looking to create an inspired tablescape for us.
 Read on for a look through the beautiful images—plus, a fun NYC guide at the end!.